 The scenic appeal of Silverton extends well past The Oregon Garden.
 Another notable natural feature nearby is the streaming water at Silver Falls State Park, home to the nationally recognized "Trail of Ten Falls."
 The centerpiece of this expansive state park is the 177-foot South Falls.

 Silver Creek, which passes through Silver Falls State Park, also serves as the backbone of Silverton's community.
 Local shops and restaurants line the area downtown near Silver Creek.
 Extending from the creek, several cozy places also entice tourists to stay the night.

-On the central Oregon Coast and the Siuslaw River, Florence is a small city with under 10,000 residents.
+Florence is a small city with under 10,000 residents on the central Oregon coast and the Siuslaw River,.
 A small-town vibe emanates from Florence, especially in the city's historic Old Town district.
-Next to the Siuslaw River Bridge, this charming section of town features shopping, places to stay, and some of the best seafood chowder on the coast.
+This charming section of town is next to the Siuslaw River Bridge and has shopping, places to stay, and some of the best seafood chowders on the coast.